softwaremill/akka-http-session/README.md

 [akka-http](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0-M4/scala/http/) is an experimental Akka module, originating from [spray.io](http://spray.io), for building *reactive* REST services with an elegant DSL.

-It has almost all of the required functionalities to serve as a backend for e.g. a single-page-application, with one
-exception: session handling.
+`akka-http` has almost all of the required functionalities to serve as a backend for e.g. a single-page-application, with one exception: session handling.
 This project aims to fill that gap.

 ## Client-side sessions